awsdocs/amazon-eks-user-guide/doc_source/eksctl.md

 This topic helps you to download and install `eksctl` binaries for macOS, Linux, and Windows operating systems\.

 **Prerequisite**
 The `kubectl` command line tool is installed on your computer or AWS CloudShell\.
-The version can be the same as or up to two versions earlier or later than the Kubernetes version that you plan to deploy your cluster with\.
-However, the version cannot be more than two versions different to your Kubernetes version\.
+The version can be the same as or up to one minor version earlier or later than the Kubernetes version of your cluster\.
+For example, if your cluster version is 1\.21, you can use `kubectl` version 1\.20,1\.21, or 1\.22 with it\.
 To install or upgrade `kubectl`, see [Installing `kubectl`](install-kubectl.md)\.
-The latest supported Kubernetes version for Amazon EKS clusters is 1\.22\.

 ## Installing or upgrading `eksctl`<a name="installing-eksctl"></a>